-The Republic of Armenia is situated in the northeast of the Armenian Upland, between the Caucasus and Asia Minor, bordered by Azerbaijan, Iran, Turkey and the Republic of Georgia.
+The Republic of Armenia is located in the northeastern part of the Armenian Highlands, between the Caucasus and Asia Minor, bordered by Azerbaijan, Iran, Turkey and the Republic of Georgia.
 With an area of 29,800 square kilometers (11,490 square miles), Armenia is just about the size of Belgium.

-The capital city, Yerevan, lies on the Hrazdan River, and is home to some 1.2 million people.
+The capital city, Yerevan, lies on the bank of Hrazdan River, and is the home of about 1.2 million Armenians.
 The next three largest cities are Gyumri, Vanadzor and Abovian.
 Another important city is Echmiadzin, located about 20 miles west of Yerevan, which is the religious centre of the Armenian Apostolic Church and all Armenians.

 Mount Ararat, which was historically part of Armenia, is the highest mountain in the region.
 Now located in Turkey, but being clearly visible in Armenia, it is regarded by the Armenians as a symbol of their land.
 Because of this, the mountain is present on the Armenian national emblem today.

 There are more than 200 streams and rivers in Armenia.
 One of the largest mountain lakes in the world, Lake Sevan, covers an area of 1,400 square kilometers.

 Aragats – 4,090 metres above the sea level (the highest point)

 Kaputdzhukh – 3,906 m above the sea level